Panhard Dynavia: Post-war developments and conception

 When the Pons Plan to rationalize the French automotive industry went into effect the company on the Avenue d'Ivry, now simply known as Panhard, was denied permission and access to materials needed to continue building cars.
 During this time, steel was rationed but aluminum, whose production had been increased during the war, was not.
 To obtain permission to build small cars under the Pons Plan, Panhard obtained non-exclusive rights to the aluminum-intensive AFG strongly supported by Pons.

 Bionier and Delagarde developed a new car called the VP2 that substituted a chassis of two tall narrow steel box members and cross-bracing for the AFG's Alpax unitary unit.
 The VP2 was a 4-door 4-seat car.
 The bodywork was still of aluminum and reflected the styling of the AFG, although neither Grégoire nor Bionier were entirely satisfied with it.
 Panhard may have been pressured to make the VP2 look like the AFG but they never acknowledged any connection between the two cars.
 Grégoire eventually sued Panhard for unpaid royalties.
 The VP2 entered production as the Panhard Dyna X.

 During the war, Bionier had also pursued his interest in aerodynamics.
 He observed the shapes and movements of birds and fishes and built scale models of a streamlined 7-passenger car he named the VP6.
-In 1945, Bionier tested a 1/5 scale model in the wind tunnel at the Institute Aérodynamique in Saint-Cyr.
+In 1945, Bionier tested a 1/5 scale model in the wind tunnel at the Institut Aérodynamique in Saint-Cyr.

 Following the introduction of the Dyna X, Bionier returned to those early studies and built a concept car to explore how they might be applied to a full-sized vehicle.
 This car was the Panhard Dynavia.